Put Your Car on the Track

 For a road racer, one of the best ways is to

 get into karting.
 It’s demanding, and yet relatively inexpensive.
-Sports Car Club of America, and
+Portland Karting Association is a good contact.
+For road racing cars, the Sports Car Club of America, and

 Cascade Sports Car Club both have into programs, as does the Pro Drive racing school here at PIR.
 One